Sometimes a recipe asks you to make it. Such was the case with these 30-minute, lemony-glazed beauties.

 - 1/3 cup meyer lemon juice

 - 1 heaping Tbsp meyer lemon zest

-- 1/4 cup melted coconut oil or grape seed oil
+- 1/4 cup melted coconut oil or avocado oil

 - 1/4 cup unsweetened almond milk

 - 1/4 cup maple syrup or agave nectar (sub honey if not vegan)